TO DOWNLOAD FULL CV (PDF): CLICK HERE

 Was born in Barcelona.
 From 1988-1991 Marc was a full-time student of the London Studio Centre, where he was awarded the prestigious Tom Merrifield Scholarship.
 On successful completion of the Acting and Musical Theatre course, he trained at the Mime Centre, where he won the Nathaniel Memorial Scholarship.
 He then completed a Shakespeare course at the Royal Academy of Dramatic Art, in London.

-Currently: he is developing, designing and directing Breed and Rescue, a musical solo performance written and composed by Stephanie Weisman, which will open next September at the theatre The Marsh (San Francisco) / Last October Marc co-adapted and directed the world premiere stage version of Relato de un náufrago (The Story of a Shipwrecked Sailor) by Gabriel García Márquez which he co-adapted with Ignacio García May.
-It opened on November 3rd 2016 at Barcelona´s renowned Teatre Lliure starring Emilio Gutiérrez Caba and Àngel Llàcer and it became one of the theatre’s most successful productions of 2016. / He directed and did the dramaturgy of Pepita Ruestes‘ monologue “De passada…” which opened at the Teatre de l’Escorxador (Lleida, Catalonia) in June 2017.
+Recently: Marc developed, designed and directed Breed and Rescue, a musical solo performance written and composed by Stephanie Weisman, which opened september 2017 at the theatre The Marsh (San Francisco). / He directed the world premiere stage version of Relato de un náufrago (The Story of a Shipwrecked Sailor) by Gabriel García Márquez which he co-adapted with Ignacio García May.
+It opened on November 3rd 2016 at Barcelona’s renowned Teatre Lliure starring Emilio Gutiérrez Caba and Àngel Llàcer and it became one of the theatre’s most successful productions of 2016.

 His latest directing credits include: the music and opera concert I Want to be a Diva which he created for the 30th anniversary of Catalonia’s most prestigious summer music festival: Festival Castell de Peralada, starring composer and pianist Albert Guinovart & soprano Sara Blanch (winner of 8 “Tenor Viñas International Singing Contest 2016″ awards). / He was Resident Director of Sister Act, The Musical, directed by Carline Brouwer & produced by Whoopi Goldberg, Stage Entertainment & El Terrat.
 The production, which premiered at Barcelona’s Teatre Tívoli ended its run in May 2016 at Madrid’s Nuevo Teatro Alcalá. / In co-creation with Ignacio García May, he directed Redesoci@les (Soci@lmedia), a Laboratory for Madrid’s Fringe Festival Frinje’15 /